yt-dlp/yt-dlp/README.md

     --prefer-insecure                Use an unencrypted connection to retrieve information about the video (Currently
                                      supported only for YouTube)
+    --no-persistent-connections      Do not keep the connection open after a request (Currently only applies to urllib3 backend)
     --add-header FIELD:VALUE         Specify a custom HTTP header and its value, separated by a colon ":".
 You can use this option multiple times